kyleniemeyer/kyleniemeyer.com/index.markdown

 ## Writing

-From 2011 to 2013, I also [contributed][kylears] in my spare time (ha!) to [Scientific Method](http://arstechnica.com/science/), the science section of [Ars Technica][ars], where I reported on scientific articles covering a range of topics (e.g., energy, climate, technology) to a technically---but not necessarily scientifically---literate audience, with audiences in the tens of thousands each month.
+From 2011 to 2013, I also [contributed](https://arstechnica.com/author/kyle-niemeyer/) in my spare time (ha!) to [Scientific Method](https://arstechnica.com/science/), the science section of [Ars Technica](https://arstechnica.com), where I reported on scientific articles covering a range of topics (e.g., energy, climate, technology) to a technically---but not necessarily scientifically---literate audience, with audiences in the tens of thousands each month.

 Here are some of my favorite and popular pieces: